 Seventy-Seventh Attorney General 1991-1993

-In 1978, following his clerkship, Mr. Barr joined the Washington, D.C. office of the law firm of Shaw, Pittman, Potts & Trowbridge as an associate.
-He left the firm to work briefly for the Reagan White House from 1982 to 1983 on the domestic policy staff, then returned to the law firm and became a partner in 1985.
+In 1978, Mr. Barr served as a law clerk under Judge Malcolm Wilkey of the U.S. Court of Appeals for the District of Columbia Circuit.
+Following his clerkship, Mr. Barr joined the Washington, D.C. office of the law firm of Shaw, Pittman, Potts & Trowbridge as an associate.
+He left the firm to work in the White House under President Ronald Reagan from 1982 to 1983 on the domestic policy staff, then returned to the law firm and became a partner in 1985.

 William Alan Shirley was born in northern California in 1950.
 He briefly studied art, writing, political science, and filmmaking in California, New York and France.
 Essentially self-taught, Shirley specializes in realism portraiture.
 His portrait of Attorney General Barr was painted in 1994.